kubernetes-sigs/sig-storage-local-static-provisioner/docs/getting-started.md

 and mount the requested Local SSDs, so you can deploy the provisioner with the pre-generated deployment spec and skip to [step 4](#step-4-create-local-persistent-volume-claim), unless you want to customize the provisioner spec or storage classes.
-We need to download the release from https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG, the latest release at the time of writing is v1.23.5.
+We need to download the release from https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG.

 ``` console
 $ https://dl.k8s.io/v1.23.5/kubernetes.tar.gz